George Stephanopoulos: In popular culture

 In the fourth episode of the first season of the NBC television series Friends, entitled "The One with George Stephanopoulos" and originally aired 13 October 1994, the girls spy on Stephanopoulos across the street, after they were delivered his pizza by accident.

 Stephanopoulos was the inspiration for the character of Henry Burton in Joe Klein's novel Primary Colors (1996).
 Burton was subsequently portrayed by Adrian Lester in the 1998 film adaptation.
 Michael J. Fox's character, Lewis Rothschild, in the film The American President (1995), written by Aaron Sorkin was modeled after Stephanopoulos.
 He was also used by Sorkin as the model for Rob Lowe's character, Sam Seaborn, on the television drama series The West Wing.
 According to Stephanopoulos, his role in the Clinton administration was more like Bradley Whitford's character Josh Lyman than Seaborn or Rothschild.

+In 2000, he rivaled John F. Kennedy Jr. as the nineties' most eligible non-Hollywood bachelor, appearing (along with George Clooney) in a People magazine's "Most Wanted" list.

+Stephanopoulos appeared in the Pawn Stars episode "Buy the Book", where he bought a first edition of Ernest Hemingway's For Whom the Bell Tolls for $675.

 Stephanopoulos returned to his alma mater, Columbia University, in 2003, serving as the keynote speaker at Columbia College's Class Day.
-In 2013, Stephanopoulos played himself in House of Cards and in 2014 he played himself in an episode of Agents of S.H.I.E.L.D..
+In 2013, Stephanopoulos played himself in House of Cards and in 2014 he played himself "Shadows", an episode of Agents of S.H.I.E.L.D.
 In September 2016, Stephanopoulos was featured on a €1 (1 euro) Greek postage stamp, along with other notable Greek-Americans.

-In 2021, Stephanopoulos was portrayed by George H. Xanthis in two episodes of Impeachment: American Crime Story; the third season of the FX true-crime anthology television series American Crime Story.
+In 2021, Stephanopoulos was portrayed by George H. Xanthis in two episodes of Impeachment: American Crime Story; the third season of the true-crime anthology television series American Crime Story on FX.

+In July 2022, Loots episode 4 of season 1 was released, in which main character Molly Novak said, "sometimes I turn on the news and pretend George Stephanopoulos is my husband."

 Personal life

 Stephanopoulos is a Greek Orthodox Christian and has earned a master's degree in theology.

-Stephanopoulos married Ali Wentworth, an actress, comedian, and writer, in 2001 at the Archdiocesan Cathedral of the Holy Trinity on New York's Upper East Side.
+In 2001, Stephanopoulos married actress, comedian, and writer, Ali Wentworth, at the Archdiocesan Cathedral of the Holy Trinity on New York's Upper East Side.
 They have two daughters, one born in 2002 and one born in 2005.
 Stephanopoulos was introduced to transcendental meditation by Jerry Seinfeld.
-Conducting an interview on Good Morning America, he said, "We’re all here because we all have something in common—we all practice Transcendental Meditation. … I think that people don’t really understand exactly what it is and what a difference it has made in people’s lives."
+Conducting an interview on Good Morning America, he said, "We're all here because we all have something in common—we all practice Transcendental Meditation. … I think that people don't really understand exactly what it is and what a difference it has made in people's lives."

-Wentworth posted on Instagram April 1, 2020, that she was struggling with COVID-19 while self-quarantining in their New York home.
-Stephanopoulos announced on April 13, 2020, that he had tested positive for COVID-19 but was asymptomatic.

 Honors

 In May 2007, Stephanopoulos received an Honorary Doctor of Laws from St. John's University in New York City.

+He has won two, and been nominated for 17, News and Documentary Emmy Awards.